extrafix/maven-surefire-cached/README.md

 The default Maven multi-module build does not do an efficient multi-core CPU utilization.
 See [turbo-builder](https://github.com/seregamorph/maven-turbo-reactor) for more details.
 This extension is compatible with maven-surefire-cached extension.

+### Test distribution
+By default Maven executes unit and integration tests (via surefire and failsafe plugins) in a single execution, however at large scale it makes sense to split huge test suites to smaller pieces (test distribution).
+See [test-distribution](https://github.com/seregamorph/test-distribution) for more details.
+This extension is also compatible with maven-surefire-cached extension.